wongwaituck/wongwaituck.github.io/_posts/rctf/2020-06-10-rctf-2020-calc-writeup.markdown

 ((1/0).(1/0)){0} // evaluates to "I"
 {% endhighlight %}

 So we now have the strings `"N", "A", "I", "F", "0", "1", "2", "3", "4", "5", "6", "7", "8", "9"`.
-We can also add additional characters like `"."` from coercing floats to strings and `"-"` by coercing negative numbers, but we still don't have the write letters to construct calls to functions that we want, and we still can't construct arbitrary characters.
+We can also add additional characters like `"."` from coercing floats to strings and `"-"` by coercing negative numbers, but we still don't have the right letters to construct calls to functions that we want, and we still can't construct arbitrary characters.
 If only we had some way of changing these characters...

 #### Quick Math with Strings